ARRL Sacramento Valley Section

 QST To All Radio Amateurs:

-For those who are unable to access the WD6AXM repeater, our HF net will commence IMMEDIATELY after the VHF SV net signs off, on 3880 kHz LSB +/- 3 kHz for QRM.
+For those who are unable to access the WD6AXM repeater, our HF net will commence IMMEDIATELY after the VHF SV net signs off, on the 80 meter frequency of 3880 kHz +/- 3 kHz for QRM.

 Important: If you do not hear net control over your radio, please check in anyway and listen for net control to acknowledge you via the Half Moon Bay WebSDR or the Northern Utah WebSDR.